rOpenGov/sotkanet/vignettes/tutorial.md

 ```

-Development version (for the adventurous ones):
+Development version (for the adventurous ones)

 ```r